-Assistant Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, Division of Maternal Fetal Medicine, Magee-Womens Hospital of UPMC
+Assistant Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, Division of Maternal Fetal Medicine, UPMC Magee-Womens Hospital

 Dr. Feghali aims to transform diabetes care during pregnancy through the use of individualized treatment strategies.
 Her early work identified differences in pregnancy outcomes in women with diabetes in pregnancy.
 She performed retrospective analyses and identified a spectrum of diabetes that lead to differences in pregnancy outcomes.
 She also examined predictors of treatment response and neonatal adverse outcomes in women with diabetes in pregnancy.
 This work demonstrated that diabetes in pregnancy is complex and highlighted the need for further research to determine a better treatment approach to improve maternal and fetal health.
 She has subsequently used data from the Obstetric-Fetal Pharmacology Research Collaborative studies to examine the response to different treatments for diabetes and the impact of obesity on treatment response.
 Her work has also looked at differences in the metabolic mechanisms of diabetes in pregnancy and laid the groundwork for a study evaluating individualized treatment for gestational diabetes mellitus, where treatment is matched to a woman’s mechanism of diabetes.

 Metabolis Analysis for Treatment Choice in Gestational Diabetes Mellitus (MATCh-GDM)